Responsibilities of Students

 w.
 Malfeasance or misuse of elected or appointed office in a student organization

 x.
 Abusive conduct: Unwelcome conduct that is sufficiently severe and pervasive that it alters the conditions of education and creates an environment that a reasonable person would find intimidating, harassing, or humiliating.
 The frequency of the conduct, its severity, and whether it is threatening or humiliating are factors that will be considered in determining whether conduct is abusive.
-Abusive conduct includes verbal abuse, physical abuse, or holding a person against his or her will.
+Abusive conduct includes verbal abuse, physical abuse, or holding a person against their will.
 Simple teasing, offhanded comments and isolated incidents (unless extremely serious) will not amount to abusive conduct.

 y.
 Assaulting, battering, or physically abusing another person.